ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 rclone delete --min-size 100M remote:path    # delete files with filters, dirs are not removed
                                             # filter here only delete if > 100MB
-rclone --dry-run delete remote:path    # delete, but see what would be delted
+rclone --dry-run delete remote:path    # delete, but see what would be delted RCLONE_CONFIG_PASS=foo rclone config   # if config is password protected can pass in password with env var RCLONE_PASSWORD_COMMAND=/path/to/script rclone config # specify a command/script to run that outputs password to stdout
+# store password in memory: https://forum.rclone.org/t/methods-to-store-config-password-in-memory/21610
+rclone --config="/path/to/config" listremotes # specify a config file to use

 # STAT - show metadata info of file, last access, modify time, change time, etc.